Human Urine Odor

 Buy a large box of Arm and Hammer baking soda and a bottle of vinegar.
 Liberally pour the vinegar over the area where the urine stain is located on the concrete floor.
 Then liberally sprinkle the baking soda on top of that.
 You'll see all sorts of bubbles being formed.
 Use a stiff bristle brush to work into the stain.
 Let the mixture set for several hours and then remove it by using a large putty knife to scrape if off.
 BTW - Be sure to wear rubber gloves doing this for obvious reasons.
 After scraping off the mixture, let things dry and then sweep up the residual.
 The urine odor should be gone or almost completely gone depending on how deep the stain penetrated the concrete.

 This mixture is the best thing I've found to work and I've tried many items commercially available that just don't do the job a all.
-My Response:

 Great tip John!
 Thanks for sharing it with us.